Andrew Luck*, QB, Stanford

 Dominique Davis, QB, East Carolina

 Height: 6-3.
 Weight: 215.
 Projected 40 Time: 4.70.
-Projected Round (2012): 4-6.
-1/9/12: This season, Davis completed 68 percent of his passes for 3,225 yards with 25 touchdowns and 19 interceptions.
-The senior has some good physical tools, and he had good games against South Carolina and North Carolina.
-However, Davis played poorly against Houston.
+Projected Round (2012): 6-FA.
+4/24/12: It hurt Davis' stock that he wasn't invited to the Combine.
+He completed 68 percent of his passes for 3,225 yards with 25 touchdowns and 19 interceptions in 2011.
+Davis has some good physical tools, and he had good games against South Carolina and North Carolina.
+However, the senior played poorly against Houston.
 He could interest teams looking for a developmental prospect.

 8/18/11: Dominique Davis had an impressive debut as the starting quarterback at East Carolina last season.
 He completed 64.5 percent of his passes for 3,955 yards with 37 touchdowns and 16 interceptions.
 Davis ran a simple offense with a lot of quick passing and some designed runs mixed in.
 He needs to show more pocket passing potential in 2011.